Jim Bottorff's Banjo Page

 3. The melody of each song is usually played in the higher octave first time through, and the lower octave on the repeat.
 If you use headphones, you can hear the separation of the high and low melody.
 The high melody is on the right channel and the low melody is on the left channel.

-4. If you need to mute your banjo, try using two small size wooden or plastic clothes pins, spring type, and clip one on each end of the bridge below the strings.
+4. If you need to mute your banjo, try clipping two small spring-type clothespins (wooden or plastic) onto each end of the bridge.
 Placing a small strip of foam rubber or sponge behind the bridge close to the tail piece also helps quiet the banjo.
-One quick way to get a soft sound on the banjo is to use a felt type ukulele pick, most music stores sell them.
+For amplified performances, some musicians place a small towel under the head between the bridge and truss rod.
+One quick way to get a soft sound is to use a felt type ukulele pick, available at most music stores.

 6. Some midi player apps allow for changing the tempo and key of songs as well as turning off various instrument tracks.
 Melody players might like to turn off the song melody and play their own melody along with the song accompaniment.